Knowledge Hub

 Failing to comply with PRA regulatory rules can have very serious consequences for you and your business.

-If the PRA identifies a potential issue at your firm, they are most likely to enter into dialogue with you to learn more and ask you to put things right.
+If the PRA identifies a potential issue at your firm, they are most likely to enter into a dialogue with you to learn more and ask you to put things right.
 If matters are not satisfactorily resolved, the PRA has wide-ranging powers to bring your business back into compliance.

 For example, if the PRA considers that your business is running more risk than expected, it can ask you to hold additional capital which increases your costs of doing business.
 The PRA can also ‘impose a requirement’ on your firm in certain circumstances.
 This means the PRA can require you to take a specified action or to stop doing something which is problematic.